codeananda/bitcoin_price_predictor/README.md

 All model tuning for this project took place with [Weights & Biases](https://wandb.ai/site) (wandb).
 You can see the results of all 540+ runs on the [bitcoin_price_predictor wandb page](https://wandb.ai/theadammurphy/bitcoin_price_predictor?workspace=user-theadammurphy).
 As such, the notebooks themselves are not that interesting - I just used them to run wandb experiments and saved everything to the cloud.

-### Docstrings

-Not all functions have docstrings and for this I will probably face 🔥 eternal damnation in hell 🔥.
-In my defence, I was working on this project, alone every day and felt like the names were clear enough.

-🙏 **I promise to add docstrings when I write everything up neatly.** 🙏

-In the meantime, check out the scripts from my [PyTorch project](https://github.com/theadammurphy/portfolio/tree/main/electrochem_pytorch/scripts) if you want proof I can write docstrings.

 # Improvements